the-H-effect/Analysis-Edmonton-Crime-Statistics/README.md

 ## Evaluation
 The visualizations gives valuable insights on Edmonton's crime indicators.
 All KPIs showed a decrease for the year 2011 - 2014.
 This period of reduced crime activity should be further investigated to determine the underlying reason, and apply lessons learnt to improve current situation.
-Questions such as did Edmonton see an increase in population? was there an increase in police strength? was crime underreported during this period?
-All these and more is part of my recommendation.
+Questions such as did Edmonton see a decrease in population resulting in fewer crime count? was there an increase in police strength? was crime underreported during this period?
+All these and more is part of my recommendation for subsequent analysis.

 ## Conclusion